 New Registration Bomb Email Attack Distracts Victims of Financial Fraud

 Email bombing attacks, also known as mail bomb attacks, occur when bots flood an email address or server with hundreds to thousands of email messages.
-Such attacks have been a significant thorn in the sides of CISOs and ordinary email users since the late 2000s.
+Since the late 2000s, these attacks have been a significant thorn in the sides of CISOs and ordinary email users.
 This nefarious act can achieve a similar outcome to that of a distributed denial of service (DDoS) attack.
-It is also frequently deployed to distract and hide important emails.
+Email bomb spam is also frequently deployed to distract and hide important emails.

 One of the most notable email bombing campaigns came in 2016.
 According to Brian Krebs, “unknown assailants launched a massive cyber attack aimed at flooding targeted dot-gov (.gov) email inboxes with subscription requests to thousands of email lists.”
-The email server was so overwhelmed that many .gov email addresses remained unusable for days.
+The server was so overwhelmed with email bomb spam that many .gov email addresses remained unusable for days.

 Walmart ‘registration bomb’ cloaks financial fraud with inbox overload

-Overview: Over the past six months, BlackCloak analysts discovered a growing number of new and existing clients’ whose inboxes were overwhelmed with registration confirmation emails from websites that they had never visited and had no affiliation with.
-Our investigation revealed that these ‘registration bombs’ – the term we designated to differentiate these attacks from traditional email bombs – were being deployed to distract victims from recognizing that their Walmart.com account had been hacked and that financial fraud had occurred.
+Overview: Over the past six months, BlackCloak analysts discovered a growing number of new and existing clients whose inboxes were overwhelmed with registration confirmation emails from websites that they had never visited and had no affiliation with.
+Our investigation revealed these ‘registration bombs’ – the term we designated to differentiate these attacks from traditional email bombs – were deployed to distract victims from recognizing that their Walmart.com account was hacked and that financial fraud occurred.